alinusgallus/Cebu-training/README.md

-# Show the workd what you can do for them
+# Show the world what you can do for them

 ## Form a team